 This Vegetarian Enchilada Casserole is so easy to put together, and freezes well for healthy, quick dinners.
 This is stuffed with black beans, corn, peppers and onions, and is a meal that the whole family will enjoy.
 After you’ve had dinner, you’ll be so glad you have a 2nd of these in the freezer for another night!

-I couldn’t leave you hanging with the Homemade Enchilada Sauce recipe I posted on Friday with no new ideas for how to use it, could I?
+I couldn’t leave you hanging with the Homemade Enchilada Sauce recipe I posted on Friday with no ideas on how to use it, could I?

 For this one, I wanted easy.
-I wanted to be able to put the whole meal together in less than 30 minutes, I wanted it to be enough for at least 2 meals for a family of 4, and I wanted it to freeze well.
+I wanted to be able to put the whole meal together in less than 30 minutes.
+I wanted it to be enough for at least 2 meals for a family of 4.
+I wanted it to freeze well.
 So simple it was!
 And simple can be so good sometimes, can’t it?

 If you’re just jumping in now, and missed the first few posts in this series, I am posting Freezer Friendly Meals once a week right now as a reader request.
 If you’re busy (and really, who isn’t?
 If you’re not, I’d like to know your secret.), and want to feed yourself and your family health, clean food, freezer meals are such a convenience.